Simperium/simperium-protocol/SYNCING.md

 - **440** : invalid diff (wrong key, bad delta), invalid schema
 - **5xx** : internal server error

-Handling Errors:
+Handling Change Errors:

 **400** : If it was an invalid id, changing the id could make the call succeed.
 If it was a schema violation, then correction will depend on the schema.
 If client cannot tell, then do not re-send since unless something changes, 400 will be sent every time.

 **401** : Grab a new authentication token (or possible you just don't have access to that document).

 **404** : Client is referencing an object that does not exist on server.
-If client is insistent, then changing the diff such that it is creating the object instead should make this succeed.
+By default client should send the change with full object (this will re-create the object)

 **405** : Bad version, client referencing a wrong or missing `sv`.
 This is a potential data loss scenario: server may not have enough history to resolve conflicts.
 Client has two options:
   - re-load the entity (via `e` command) then overwrite the local changes